 - Ensure that the users are all set up and licensed on the Destination (MigrationWiz does not create or license the users).
 We recommend setting up the users several hours prior to the migration, as Microsoft can take up to 24 hours to complete user setup in a tenant.

-- Make sure that ADFS and Multi-Factor Authentication are both turned off on the Source and Destination before starting a Collaboration migration.
+- ADFS and Multi-Factor Authentication turned off for the administrator accounts on both the Source and Destination before starting a Collaboration migration.

 - Assessments are required for Collaboration migrations.
 They cannot be skipped.
 Assessment completion typically takes about thirty seconds per Team; however, speeds are affected by several external factors and the assessment may take longer to complete.
 These external factors include, but are not limited to, current server demand, the size of the Teams on the Source server, and available bandwidth.
 You can read more about potential factors in our article How long does a migration take?